We are proud to announce the availability of our New Patented CT Oil-Less Version 3

-Comp Turbo Technology Inc, continues to extend the boundaries of turbocharger technology by announcing the availability of what is believed to be the first commercial automotive turbocharger that does not require a lubricating oil supply from the engine.
-Lube oil supply and drain lines are no longer necessary and the Comp Turbo oil-less turbocharger can be mounted in a variety of positions and locations that were not possible when lube oil had to be gravity drained back into the engine crank case.
+Comp Turbo Technology, Inc. extended the boundaries of turbocharger technology with the announcement of the availability of a turbocharger model that used a bearing system that did not need a lubricating oil supply from the engine.
+The oil-less model has been in production now for over four years and has established an enviable record for extended durability in the field.
+Lube oil supply and drain lines are unnecessary, and the oil-less turbochargers can be mounted in a variety of positions and locations that were not possible when lube oil had to be gravity-drained back into the engine crank case.

-Historically, the use of engine oil to lubricate the floating sleeve and stationary thrust bearings in commercial turbochargers have rise to a number of operational problems.
-To prevent oil leakage into the compressor and turbine casings, piston ring seals are employed in commercial turbochargers.
-Since the piston ring seals are not positive contact seals, there is a small leak path around the piston rings and, during certain operating conditions of the engine, i.e. low idle or a vacuum in the air intake system, some oil leakage can occur.
-Any ail leakage into the turbocharger casings can result in the undesirable emissions in the engine exhaust.
+Historically, the use of engine oil to lubricate turbocharger bearing systems has given rise to a number of serious operational problems.
+To prevent oil leakage into the compressor and turbine casings, small piston rings are employed as oil seals in commercial turbochargers.
+Since the piston rings are not positive contact seals, here is a small leak path around the rings.
+During certain operating conditions of the engine, such as low idle or when a vacuum occurs in the air intake system due to a restricted air cleaner, some oil leakage around the piston rings can occur.
+Any lube oil leakage into the turbocharger casings can result in undesirable emissions and/or smoke in the engine exhaust.

-Contact Comp Turbo Technology, Inc. for more information or submit engine specifications so an experienced staff specialist can return a turbocharger model recommendation to meet individual requirements.
+Contact Comp Turbo Technology, Inc. for more information, or submit engine specifications so an experienced staff specialist can return a specific model recommendation to meet individual requirements.